 Five years later, Nikki (Emma Roberts) is flourishing under the tutelage of the famous chef, Corinne (Jane Seymour).
 Corinne wants Nikki to be the head chef at a new restaurant she is opening, but she needs to change her student visa to a work visa.
 Nikki has to return to Canada to sort her visa out.

-Nikki returns home, but does not plan to be there long.
-Her family, especially her mother, Dora (Alyssa Milano) are excited for her return.
+Nikki returns home but does not plan to be there long.
+Her family, especially her mother, Dora (Alyssa Milano) are excited about her return.
 Nikki returns a day early, meeting up with her close friend, Gina (Cristina Rosato) to catch up with gossip.
 She takes her to Luigi’s (Andrew Phung) bar, where Leo (Hayden Christensen) works.

 Leo challenges her to a football match.
 Nikki initially refuses, saying it is raining and she is in heels.
 After a little goading, she takes the challenge.
 With the loser having to take a shot every time there is a goal, Nikki gets drunk and passes out in Leo’s lap.
 She wakes up in his bed naked.
 She cannot remember what happened.
 Leo winds her up a little, making her believe they slept together, but then tells her nothing happened.